apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the TLS configuration for the component, including:</p>
+<p>Specifies the TLS configuration for the Component, including:</p>
 <ul>
-<li>A boolean flag that indicates whether the component should use Transport Layer Security (TLS) for secure communication.</li>
+<li>A boolean flag that indicates whether the Component should use Transport Layer Security (TLS) for secure communication.</li>
 <li>An optional field that specifies the configuration for the TLS certificates issuer when TLS is enabled.
 It allows defining the issuer name and the reference to the secret containing the TLS certificates and key.
 The secret should contain the CA certificate, TLS certificate, and private key in the specified keys.</li>